Should Gasoline Refiners Keep Trading Sulphur Credits Until 2030?

 • Should the temporary sulphur credit trading system be extended from 2026 to 2030?

-• Should refineries be allowed to transfer credits accumulated under the expired system into the new one?
+• Should refiners be allowed to transfer credits accumulated under the expired system into the new one?

-• Are the potential air quality impacts acceptable while a permanent solution is developed?
+• Are the potential air quality impacts acceptable while industry transitions to lower-sulphur production?

 How to Participate